KL Rahul: Debut and early career (2014–2021)

-Controversy and suspension

-On 11 January 2019, Hardik Pandya and K. L. Rahul were suspended by the Board of Control for Cricket in India (BCCI) following controversial comments they made on the Indian talk show Koffee with Karan earlier in the month.
+On 11 January 2019, Hardik Pandya and Rahul were suspended by the Board of Control for Cricket in India (BCCI) following misogynistic comments they made on the Indian talk show Koffee with Karan earlier in the month.
 They were both sent home ahead of the ODI series against Australia and the fixtures of India's tour to New Zealand.
 On 24 January 2019, after lifting the suspension on Pandya and Rahul, the BCCI announced that Rahul would re-join the squad for India A matches.

-2019 Cricket World Cup

 In April 2019, he was named in India's squad for the 2019 Cricket World Cup.
-He played at number 4 in the first 2 games but got back to opening the innings alongside Rohit Sharma as Shikhar Dhawan was ruled out of the rest of the tournament due to injury.
-Overall, Rahul scored 361 runs with 2 fifties and 1 hundred in the tournament and finished as India's third highest run scorer in the tournament after Rohit Sharma and Virat Kohli.
+He played at number 4 in the first two games but got back to opening the innings alongside Rohit Sharma when Shikhar Dhawan was ruled out of the rest of the tournament due to injury.
+Overall, Rahul scored 361 runs with two fifties and one hundred in the tournament and finished as India's third-highest run scorer in the tournament after Rohit Sharma and Virat Kohli.

-Consistency in limited over formats and dip in form in tests

-Due to lack of form in the Test format, Rahul was dropped from the Test squad for the Home tests against South Africa.
-However, he remained in the limited over sides.
+Due to lack of form in the Test format, Rahul was dropped from the squad for the home Tests against South Africa.
+However, he remained in the limited-overs sides.

 In December 2019, in the first T20I match against the West Indies, Rahul scored his 1,000th run in T20I cricket.
 He scored 62 (40) in the first T20I against West Indies.
-He scored 91 (56) in the third T20I for which he was adjudged the Man of the match.
+He scored 91 (56) in the third T20I, for which he was the Man of the Match.
 He scored his 3rd ODI century in the 2nd ODI against West Indies.
-In the 2 match T20I series against Sri Lanka, Rahul scored 45 in the first match and 54 in the second T20I.
+In the 2-match T20I series against Sri Lanka, Rahul scored 45 in the first match and 54 in the second T20I.

 In January 2020, Rahul made 80 (52) batting at number five in the second ODI against Australia and was rewarded as the man of the match.

 In India's tour of New Zealand in 2019–20, Rahul was declared man of the series in the five-match T20I series for scoring 224 runs at an average of 56.
-He was also the stand in captain in the 5th T20I after Rohit Sharma suffered a hamstring injury during the 1st innings.
+He was also the stand-in captain in the 5th T20I after Rohit Sharma suffered a hamstring injury during the 1st innings.
 In the ODI series against New Zealand, he scored 88* (64) in the first ODI and scored his fourth ton in ODIs, 112 (113) in the third ODI.